 Surprisingly, 84% of listeners play podcasts at home, while 65% play them in the car (I thought it would be the other way around).
 That means people are likely listening during their leisure time, most probably while doing something else around the home or garden.

-People who like listening to podcasts also listen to them more than they do other forms of audio, such as radio and music.
+People who like listening to podcasts also listen to them more than they do other forms of audio, such as radio and streaming music.
 They are a captive audience that’s fully engaged with the medium.

 One note I did see toward the end of Edison’s survey report was that content isn’t king, the audience is king.
 The report writer, in an almost throw-away line, says: “There are huge under-served potential audiences for new forms of spoken word media – so let’s not rely on ‘received wisdom’ too much.”